KimaruThagna/PluralSightAuditions/tasks.md

 Since the header is the first row, in the function, set the header parameter to 0, header=0.

 ## Task 3: Inspect Dataframe
-Find the dimensions of the dataframe using the shape property of the wine dataframe.
+Find the dimensions of the dataframe using the shape property of the wine dataframe and assign value to the variable shape.
 The shape should be (1599, 12)

 ## Task 4: Get all rows of the chloride column
 Using the loc function, select all rows and the specific chlorides column.
 Assign the newly sliced data to the variable chlorides